Puma Spotlight 2019-20 Skip To Main Content

 Dancers with their awards.

 Three of Peak to Peak's softball players were recognized locally on the 2019 BoCoPreps All-Region Team!
 Jamie Rader (11th grade) made the first team as an infielder.
 Alyssa Alvarez (11th grade) and Julia Coates (12th grade) received honorable mention.
+Read more in the Daily Camera article.

 Sophie L. Sims (5th grade) recently volunteered for the Denver Health Hospital to create a video demonstration of the proper use of a metered dose inhaler (MDI).
 These videos were filmed when she was in 4th grade and can bee seen on denverhealth.org/asthma.
 Sophie has a history of asthma and wanted to make a difference in her community.
 The video is designed to help asthmatics improve their medication delivery and improve their quality of life.